Alkaline lysis

-Alkaline lysis is the process of isolating plasmid deoxyribonucleic acid (DNA) in bacteria.
-It is a standard method used in molecular biology to isolate the plasmid without obtaining chromosomal DNA.
+Alkaline lysis is the process of isolating and extracting deoxyribonucleic acid (DNA) from plasmids and other extrachromosomal sources present in cells such as bacterial cells.
+It is a standard method used in molecular biology to isolate plasmid DNA without obtaining chromosomal or genomic DNA.
 The first alkaline lysis was performed by Birnom and Doly in 1979.
-Since then, slight modifications have been made to the procedure to get to today's most widely used approach.
-The steps of alkaline lysis can be summarized as the formation of a pellet, resuspension of the pellet in solution, cell lysis, neutralization, and centrifugation.
-Alkaline lysis takes advantage of the small and supercoiled physical composition of plasmid DNA compared to chromosomal DNA, along with its ability to reanneal double stranded DNA when ideal conditions are established.
-This allows for the isolation of plasmid DNA apart from chromosomal DNA and other cellular components.
+There are many variations of the procedure but the general process of alkaline lysis can be summarized with the following steps: formation of a cell pellet, resuspension of the pellet in solution, cell lysis, neutralization, and centrifugation.
+Alkaline lysis takes advantage of the small and supercoiled physical composition of plasmid DNA compared to chromosomal DNA, along with its ability to re-anneal double-stranded DNA in optimal conditions.
+This allows for the separation of plasmid DNA from chromosomal DNA and other cellular components.

-What does it deliver?

-Alkaline lysis is often an initial step in molecular processes.
-A proper completion of alkaline lysis yields a pure bacterial plasmid.
-A plasmid is a circular DNA molecule found naturally in bacteria that replicates independently from chromosomal DNA.
-Plasmids can also less commonly be found in the other two domains: Archaea and Eukarya.
-The plasmid contains genetic information that often provides an advantage, such as antibiotic resistance or virulence factors.
-In bacteria, plasmids can be passed through horizontal transmission via transduction, transformation, and conjugation or vertical transmission from parent to offspring.
-Plasmids are of interest to scientists because of their versatility and relatively simple manipulation.
-The plasmid acquired from alkaline lysis can be applied to numerous processes and treatments.

 Method

+Alkaline lysis is often an initial step in molecular biology experiments, allowing specific DNA molecules to be extracted and purified so that it can subsequently be used in downstream applications.
+When performed properly, alkaline lysis yields pure DNA exclusively from bacterial plasmids.
+A plasmid is a small circular DNA molecule that is found naturally in certain cell types, most commonly bacterial cells, and replicates independently of the cell's chromosomal or genomic DNA.
+Plasmids can also be found less commonly in archaeal and eukaryotic cells.
+They often contain genetic information useful to the host cell, such as genes that confer antibiotic resistance or virulence factors.
+Plasmids are readily uptaken by bacterial cells from the environment and can be passed between cells by various forms of horizontal transmission such as transduction, transformation, and conjugation, as well as by vertical transmission from parent to offspring.
+Because of their versatility and relatively simple manipulation, plasmids are of interest to scientists and have become a standardized laboratory tool by which recombinant DNA is artificially introduced into cells and genomes.

+The basic process of alkaline lysis involves a series of steps which can be performed in the laboratory:

-Step 1: Formation of pellet
+Step 1: Formation of cell pellet

-Centrifuge sample containing bacteria to form a pellet of bacterial cells at the bottom of the tube.
-The centrifugation allows for the separation of the bacterial cells from the growth medium or excess debris in the sample.
-Dispose of the supernatant growth medium, leaving the pellet of cells at the bottom of the tube.
+First, a sample containing bacterial cells, often grown in cell culture, is centrifuged to form a pellet of cells at the bottom of the sample tube.
+Centrifugation allows for separation of the bacterial cells from the growth medium and any other excess debris that may be present in the sample.
+The supernatant growth medium is discarded, leaving only the cell pellet at the bottom of the tube.